Set Current Location

 This museum in Rue Tripière recreates the history and spirit of the guild.
 The guild was formed not only to train young people in traditional skills such as cabinet making, stone cutting or carpentry, but also to share and spread knowledge.
 After apprenticeship, the young members toured France to meet masters in different regions.
 Only after several years of training could they create a masterpiece.

 In the basement of a fourth-century necropolis containing richly sculpted tombs and sarcophagi, this is an exceptional testament to Toulouse's history.
-In the 11th century some of the walls formed part of the Saint Raymond hospital named after the canon of Saint Sernin, Raymond Gairast, its administrator.
+In the 11th century, some of the walls formed part of the Saint Raymond hospital named after the canon of Saint Sernin, Raymond Gairast, its administrator.
 In the twelfth century, the building became a university college.
 Beautifully arranged, this museum's first floor displays the results of the excavation of the mysterious Chiragan villa, found 60km south-west of Toulouse: bas-reliefs, Roman sculptures in marble including a collection of startlingly realistic busts of emperors.
-On the second floor is an exhibition of everyday objects and jewelry from Roman Toulouse, Tolosa.
+On the second floor are an exhibition of everyday objects and jewelry from Roman Toulouse, Tolosa.
 The museum also organizes temporary exhibitions and lectures.

-This monastery turned museum, which dates from the 14th and 15th centuries, exhibits the town's largest selection of medieval sculptures (Romanesques and Gothic) and paintings.
+This monastery turned museum, which dates from the 14th and 15th centuries exhibits the town's largest selection of medieval sculptures (Romanesque and Gothic) and paintings.
 The collection contains works from the Italian, Flemish and Dutch schools including pieces by Rubens and Le Perugin and French artists from the 16th-20th centuries.
 The monastery itself has a chapel with two beautiful cloisters as well as a unique collection of Romanesque capitals.
 The museum also organizes guided tours and lectures.

 Pont Neuf claims to be the oldest and most beautiful bridge in Toulouse.
 It was built between 1544 and 1632, and Louis XIV himself crossed it in 1659.
 Flooding of the Garonne destroyed all the previous bridges, but this one has been in place for four centuries, thanks to tunnels above the arches, which allow water to flow away during floods.
-From the right bank there is an exceptional view of the Hôtel-Dieu and the Prairie des Filtres Park; from the left you can see the Daurade and Tunis quays.
+From the right bank, there is an exceptional view of the Hôtel-Dieu and the Prairie des Filtres Park; from the left, you can see the Daurade and Tunis quays.
 The two bridges either side are the Pont-Saint-Michel (upriver), and the Pont-Saint-Pierre (downriver).
 The latter offers an excellent view of the Pont Neuf.

 Compared to the Basilique Saint-Sernin (a model of symmetry), the Saint-Etienne Cathedral is a mishmash of styles.
-This doesn't matter; it still manages to be the most elegant building in the city.
+Even though it still manages to be the most elegant building in the city.
 The façade, whose rose windows and entrance don't match the bell tower, is a result of years of construction and renovation work (1209-1613).
 The choir too is out of alignment with the nave.
 Its height recalls the Gothic cathedrals of northern France.
 The inside is a bit cluttered, but there are some good murals in the chapels.
 In the square outside is the oldest fountain in Toulouse, Le Griffoul (1546).

 Until 1870, this building was used to pump 4000 cubic meters (141,259 cubic feet) of water to 60,000 inhabitants of Toulouse.
 In 1971, following a suggestion by photographer Jean Dieuzaide, it was turned it into a gallery for black and white photography.
 The excellent quality of its monthly exhibitions, held on the second story of the building, prove what a good idea this was.
 Children enjoy it too, as they can see the gear wheels through the thick glass partitions that separate the mechanisms from the public.
 The gallery also gives new artists the chance to display their work.